 Massachusetts General Laws Ch.
 94C, Sec.
 24A requires a practitioner to utilize the prescription monitoring program:

-- Each time prior to issuing a prescription to a patient for a narcotic drug in Schedule II or III
+- Each time the practitioner issues a prescription to a patient for any narcotic drug in Schedule II or III or a benzodiazepine

 Chapter 208 of the Acts of 2018